 Translation into U.S. Dollars-IIJ maintains its accounts in Japanese yen, the currency of the country in which it is incorporated and principally operates.
-The U.S. dollar amounts included herein represent a translation using the noon buying rate in New York City for cable transfers in yen as certified for customs purposes by the Federal Reserve Bank of New York at March 31, 2006 of \$ 117.48 = \$1 solely for the convenience of the reader.
+The U.S. dollar amounts included herein represent a translation using the noon buying rate in New York City for cable transfers in yen as certified for customs purposes by the Federal Reserve Bank of New York at March 31, 2007 of \(\frac{1}{2}\) 117.56 = \(\frac{1}{2}\)1, solely for the convenience of the reader.
 The translation should not be construed as a representation that the yen amounts have been, could have been, or could in the future be converted into U.S. dollars.

-Consolidation-The consolidated financial statements include the accounts of IIJ and all of its subsidiaries, Net Care, Inc. ("Net Care"), IIJ Technology Inc. ("IIJ Technology"), IIJ Media Communications Inc. ("MC"), which was merged with IIJ on October 1, 2005, IIJ America, Inc. ("IIJ America") and IIJ Financial Systems Inc. ("IIJ FS"), which have fiscal years ending March 31, except for IIJ America.
+Consolidation-The consolidated financial statements include the accounts of IIJ and all of its subsidiaries, Net Care, Inc. ("Net Care"), IIJ Technology Inc. ("IIJ-Tech"), IIJ Media Communications Inc. ("MC"), which was merged with IIJ on October 1, 2005, IIJ America, Inc. ("IIJ-A"), Netchart Japan Inc. ("NCJ"), which was established on August 10, 2006 and IIJ Financial Systems Inc. ("IIJ-FS"), which all, except for IIJ America, have fiscal years ending March 31.
 IIJ America's fiscal year end is December 31 and such date was used for purposes of preparing the consolidated financial statements as it is not practicable for the subsidiary to report its financial results as of March 31.
 There were no significant events that occurred during the intervening period that would require adjustment to or disclosure in the accompanying consolidated financial statements.
-Significant intercompany transactions and balances have been eliminated in consolidation.
+Intercompany transactions and balances have been eliminated in consolidation.

 Investments in companies over which IIJ has significant influence but not control are accounted for by the equity method.
 For other than a temporary decline in the value of investments in equity method investees below the carrying amount, the investment is reduced to fair value and an impairment loss is recognized.